Barry Tech | Health Services | Medical Assisting in Long Island

 About This Course

 Through extensive hands-on instruction, students will acquire skills to assist doctors in all phases of medicine and skills needed for medical and allied health careers.
 They will learn vital signs, blood pressure, infection control, instrument and tray set ups, professional communication, law and ethics.
-They will also learn to use computerized EKG machines, specimen collection, urology testing and throat culture.
+They will also learn to use computerized EKG machines, specimen collection, urology testing, throat culture, hearing and vision screening and introduction to phlebotomy.
 Computer applications are also part of the curriculum.

 - Conducting hearing and vision screenings